 Days 1, 2 and 3 - Lower Zambezi National Park

-The Lower Zambezi National Park is home to large elephant bulls, herds of buffalo, lion, leopard, wild dog, zebra and so much more.
-Down on the river you get huge pods of hippos and massive crocodiles basking in the sun.
+The Lower Zambezi National Park is home to large elephant bulls, herds of buffalo, lions, leopards, wild dogs, zebra and so much more.
+Down on the river, you get huge pods of hippos and massive crocodiles basking in the sun.

 Days 4, 5, 6, 7 and 8 - South Luangwa National Park

 From the Lower Zambezi, you continue your Zambian Safari with a flight to the South Luangwa National Park, Zambia’s most famous reserve and probably one of the best places in Africa to see the elusive leopard.
 The South Luangwa offers some of the best game viewing in Zambia due to the mixed habitat of the park.